kismet85/OnlineBookstoreManagementSystem/README.md

 ## **Project Overview**

-The Book Management System is a comprehensive web application designed to manage and facilitate the sale and loaning of books.
+The Book Management System is a comprehensive web application designed to manage and facilitate the sale of books.
 Built with a React frontend and a Java backend, this system provides a seamless experience for both customers and administrators.
-Customers can browse through an extensive collection of books, purchase or loan them using various payment methods, including direct payment or through a subscription model.
-Administrators can efficiently manage the book inventory, track transactions, and manage customer subscriptions.
+Customers can browse through an extensive collection of books, purchase them using a payment method. l.
+Administrators can efficiently manage the book inventory, track transactions, and manage users.

 ## **Creators**